jaimetur/PhotoMigrator/README.md

 ### Instructions:
 I have prepared the attached scripts pack that you can copy and unzip into any folder of our Synology NAS.

-Once download the Takeout Zip's files you have to paste them on the folder called '**Zip_files**' which is the default folder or if you prefeer you can put them in any other subfolder and use the option _--zip-folder <folder_name>_ to indicate it.
+Once download the Takeout Zip's files you have to paste them on the folder called '**Zip_files**' which is the default folder or if you prefeer you can put them in any other subfolder and use the option _-z, --zip-folder <folder_name>_ to indicate it.
 (Note: paste all Zip files downloaded from Google Takeout directly on that folder, without subfolders inside it).

 Then you just need to call it depending of your environment
   - If you run it from Synology NAS (using SSH terminal) you have to call the master script '**OrganizeTakeoutPhotos.run**'.